TISUnion/Carpet-TIS-Addition/docs/rules.md

 - Categories: `TIS`, `CREATIVE`

+## creativeNoItemCooldown

+Remove the cooldown of items used by the creative players

+e.g. the 20gt cooldown after throwing an ender pearl

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `CREATIVE`

 ## creativeOpenContainerForcibly

 Allow creative players to open a container even if the container is blocked. e.g. for shulker box